 Interactive Intelligence is a team of students at the University of Washington working to make computation resemble what humans describe as intelligence.
 We are uniquely interdisciplinary, blending ideas from neuroscience to inform the structure of our algorithms and computations.
 We explore the many different approaches of engineered intelligence, from neuromorphic hardware to meta-cognitive machine learning algorithms.
 Currently, we are running several projects and have produced a growing body of research.
 Additionally, we routinely host I2 Talks and often invite notable figures in the field.
 You can explore additional content we produce here.

 We are affiliated with the Allen School and the Center for Neurotechnology.
-We are advised by Eric Chudler and collaborate with other faculty.
+We are advised by Dr. Eric Chudler and collaborate with other faculty.

 Shortened in some places.
 Constitution is published for transparency,

 although it holds very little weight in how things are actually run.

 Registered Student Organization Constitution of: Interactive Intelligence